 How to force Windows Spotlight to change picture?

-To change the Windows Spotlight picture, click the camera icon on your desktop’s top-right corner and select “Switch to next picture” from the drop-down menu.
+To change the Windows Spotlight picture, click the camera icon in the top-right corner of your desktop and select “Switch to next picture” from the drop-down menu.
 This action will update the Spotlight image on your desktop.
 If the icon isn’t visible, right-click the desktop and update your Windows settings.

 How to reset Windows Spotlight lock screen?